-While there’s a distinct lack of extra-terrestrials at the wonderful Novotel Canberra, the kids are smitten with the hotel, it’s incredibly friendly staff and the hidy holes of fun for kids.
+While there’s a distinct lack of extra-terrestrials at the wonderful Novotel Canberra, the kids are completely smitten with the hotel, it’s incredibly friendly staff and all the hidy holes filled with fun for kids.

 Mr Eats World and I?
 With an expensive ski trip in the post, we’re smitten with the hotel’s ‘two children under the age of 16 stay and breakfast for free” policy.
 Their family package bonus of a family 3infun pass that includes entry to Questacon, Cockington Green Gardens and the Australian Institute of Sport does nothing to quell our affection.

-The little surprises Raffles and Sugarpuff find in our spacious and comfortable room turn their crush into total hotel devotion.
+A winter break at the Novotel Canberra with kids means little surprises await in our spacious and comfortable room, which turns the kids’ crush into total hotel devotion.